Digital Guardian DLP Review and Best Alternatives

 ManageEngine Endpoint DLP Plus

 ManageEngine Endpoint DLP Plus is a package of protection methods for sensitive data.
 It implements data loss prevention by identifying and classifying sensitive data.
 This exercise is carried out in the context of data protection standards.
-So, you first set up the package for your specific protection needs and then set it off on its discovery path.
+You can first set up the package for your specific protection needs and then set it off on its discovery path.

 Key Features: